AdaCore/gnatstudio/docs/users_guide/extending.rst

 attribute for which the type is overridden.

-Almost all the standard project attributes are defined through an XML file, :file:`projects.xml`, which is part of the GPS installation.
+Almost all the standard project attributes are defined through an XML file, :file:`projects.xml`, which is part of the GNAT Studio installation.
 Examine this file for advanced examples on declaring project attributes.

 Examples
 ^^^^^^^^